 Melissa directed and produced the feature-length documentary, Silent Music, a portrait of her deaf family which won Best Documentary awards at both the 2014 Maine Deaf Film Festival and the 2012 CaribbeanTales Film Festival, as well as the Audience Choice Award at the 2013 Toronto Deaf Film & Arts Festival.

 Melissa has a Masters of Arts degree in Screen Documentary from Goldsmiths College, University of London, and a Bachelor of Arts in New Media from Ryerson University in Toronto.

-Melissa is also a certified yoga instructor and spends her days off entertaining (and being entertained by) her son, Inigo.
+Melissa is also a certified yoga instructor and spends her days off entertaining (and being entertained by) her toddler and 5-year old.